gkalab/picochessweb-dietpi/README.md

 ## Base installation of DietPi

-Last DietPi version tested: DietPi v9.9.0 Bookworm (64-bit)
+Last DietPi version tested: DietPi v9.19 Trixie (64-bit)

-* Download the latest DietPi image for Raspberry Pi (ARMv7 32-bit image or ARMv8 64-bit image) from https://dietpi.com/.
+* Download the latest DietPi image for Raspberry Pi (ARMv8 64-bit image) from https://dietpi.com/.
 * Flash the image to an SD-card (8GB minimum size).
 * Replace the dietpi.txt on the FAT32 partition with the file from the config folder.
 * Enter the SSID and wifi password in the file dietpi-wifi.txt in the same FAT32 partition.

 ## First boot

-Boot the Raspberry Pi with the SD-card, wait for the initial installation to complete (about 15 minutes).
+Boot the Raspberry Pi with the SD-card, wait for the initial installation to complete (about 10 minutes on a Raspberry Pi 4).
 Upon completion you should see a running Chromium browser with a page load error.

 Make sure you can connect to the Raspberry Pi via ssh as root (see root password in inventory.ini).